OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-android-use.md

                     CLIENT_ID);
         }

-  /* Attempt to get a user and acquireTokenSilent
+  /* Attempt tooget a user and acquireTokenSilent
    * If this fails we do an interactive request
    */
         List<User> users = null;